muammar/mkchromecast/_posts/2000-01-03-installation.md

 ## Linux based installation

-**mkchromecast** is available in the official debian and ubuntu repositories.
+**mkchromecast** is available in the official Debian and Ubuntu repositories.
 You need to install it by executing:

 ```